F4l13n5n0w/eyeBeam/README.md

+# eyeBeam

-# eyeBeam -- A tool similar as eyeWitness
+A tool based in python and functional similar as eyeWitness

-## Getting Started
+## Installation

 ### Prerequisites

 - [Install PhantomJS on Ubuntu / Kali linux 2018 v3][1]

 The download file can be found in [here][2]

 ```